monopoly-2096

 Imagine!
 You just purchased your dream home.
 You followed all the right steps, from using a qualified broker to having an inspection.
 All conditions are complete to your satisfaction, possession has taken place, and you are now enjoying your new home.

 You bring in a city inspector, tests are performed, and you find you have an environmental contamination problem in your backyard.
-Who do you call, and who is responsible to clean up the mess and remove the tank?
+Who do you call, and who is responsible for cleaning up the mess and removing the tank?

 The seller is supposed to sell the property without issues that can de-value or render it unliveable, unless they sold the house without warranty, as is, at the buyer’s risk.